zowe/docs-site/docs/user-guide/server-side-install-overview.md

 ### Tasks performed by the security administrator

 To configure Zowe security for production environments, it is likely that your organization's security administrator will be required to perform various tasks.
-See details in the [Address ecurity requirements](./address-security-requirements#tasks-performed-by-your-security-administrator)
+See details in the [Address security requirements](./address-security-requirements#tasks-performed-by-your-security-administrator).

 ### Tasks performed by the storage administrator